DappCoderr/Git-Tutorial/README.md

 19. `git add .` -> To add multiple files from working to the staging area.

 Changes made by some other user.

+20. `git pull origin master` -> Help you to pull all the changes made by your team mate to the same repo.